 Get those niggers out of school.

 Willis McCall, Sheriff of Lake County, Florida, from 1945 to 1972, was infamous for using violence to enforce segregation and terrorize the African American community.
 In 1951, in the midst of a high-profile retrial of two black men wrongly convicted of raping a white woman, McCall shot the two men while they were handcuffed and in his custody.
-The men, Samuel Shepherd and Walter Irving, were two of the four Groveland Boys, named for the town where the alleged rape occurred.
-Shepherd was killed but Irving survived the two gunshots to his chest and told the FBI that McCall had shot him and Shepherd in cold blood.
+The men, Samuel Shepherd and Walter Irvin, were two of the four Groveland Boys, named for the town where the alleged rape occurred.
+Shepherd was killed but Irvin survived the two gunshots to his chest and told the FBI that McCall had shot him and Shepherd in cold blood.
 McCall claimed self-defense and was never charged.

 A staunch segregationist, McCall insisted on posting segregated bathroom signs at the Lake County Jail until the Justice Department forced their removal.
 In 1954, he enforced the Lake County School Board’s decision to ban five children from a segregated school after personally deciding they were “Negro” even though their parents insisted they were white.
 McCall’s reign of terror ended in 1972, when an intellectually disabled black man was kicked to death in his jail.
 With the support of many local whites, McCall was acquitted by an all-white jury, and lost a bid for an eight term as sheriff by a slim margin.
 McCall died in 1994 at the age of 84 after writing a memoir in which he defended his commitment to segregation and the morality of his methods.

 (1882-1972) U.S. Senator, Governor, Associate Justice (US Supreme Court) - South Carolina

 This is a white man’s country, and will always remain a white man’s country.